leo0514/vpc-on-classic-network/using-lbaas.md

 ### Can I use a different DNS name for my load balancer?
 {: #can-i-use-a-different-dns-name-for-my-load-balancer}

 The auto-assigned DNS name for the load balancer is not customizable.
 However, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.
 For example, your load balancer in `us-south` has ID `dd754295-e9e0-4c9d-bf6c-58fbc59e5727`, the auto-assigned load balancer DNS name is `dd754295-us-south.lb.appdomain.cloud`.
 Your preferred DNS name is `www.myapp.com`.
-You may add a CNAME record (through the DNS provider that you use to manage `myapp.com`) pointing `www.myapp.com` to the load balancer DNS name `dd754295-us-south.lb.appdomain.cloud`.
+You can add a CNAME record (through the DNS provider that you use to manage `myapp.com`) pointing `www.myapp.com` to the load balancer DNS name `dd754295-us-south.lb.appdomain.cloud`.

 ### What's the maximum number of front-end listeners I can define with my load balancer?
 {: #what-s-the-maximum-number-of-front-end-listeners-i-can-define-with-my-load-balancer}